silicons/Citadel-Station-13-RP/nepids.md

 - Most synthetics are first initialized as part of a batch in a laboratory, and then allowed to assimilate into the populace and observe their intended functions directly from those performing it.
 The lack of narrowly tuned parameters result in a synthetic being able to absorb vast amounts of information from their surroundings - rapidly becoming as proficient, or even more efficient than the organic that they shadow within a short period of time.
     - Synthetics often, for better or worse, exhibit this malleability throughout their lifespans, allowing even dated units to re-adapt to their circumstances - the exact opposite of most corporate synthetics made in Human space.
 - It is considered **strictly** taboo to permanently enslave synthetics, or to produce them for the explicit purpose of warfare.
 Such usages are only rumored from rogue arkships and fleet-groups.

+### Finality

+Given their purpose, Dnin-Nepid synthetics are designed from the ground up with mechanisms for the preservation of knowledge.

+- From creation, positronic cores are physically designed for the ability to mirror and imprint patterns created during operation - if they so choose to do so.
+These channels are meaningless if the core resists their operation - consciously or otherwise.
+- Synthetics often operate with special transponders inside their chassis that link up to their originating arkship to back up their conscious experience during their lives.
+This transponder may be turned off by them, voluntarily, or be physically removed.
+	- Such a transponder requires a suitable receiver with sufficient storage nearby to operate.
+Synthetics whom leave their home are sometimes hard-pressed to find facilities with the necessary bandwidth and processing.
+- A synthetic's exact circuit design and initial state is recorded during creation, and stored within an arkship's databanks along with provisioned space for the compressed storage of said conscious experience.
+In the event of a total loss of their positronic core, they can be recreated from scratch and their memories **imperfectly** replayed back to them, akin to watching one's life through a television, albeit sped up by a million times over, thanks to the in-built imprinting channels.

 ## Relations